 If you are an Acadia University STUDENT you are permitted to make study room bookings for any of the study rooms in the Library.

 What do I need to do to make a booking for a study room?

 A valid Acadia ID is required.
-Room booking reservations must be made in person at the Access Desk (have your ID with you).
+Room booking reservations can be made in person at the Access Desk (have your ID with you) and online.
 During peak use times, we suggest that you reserve a room in advance.

 Are there limitations on how many bookings I can have, or on how long my booking can be?

 There are two limitations placed on room bookings.
-At any given time, a patron cannot have more than two bookings on their account, and those bookings cannot exceed a total of 4 hours in length.
+At any given time, a patron cannot have more than two bookings on their account, and each of those bookings cannot exceed 4 hours in length.